DanWahlin/Observable-Store/README.md

 ### <a name="api"></a>Store API

 Observable Store provides a simple API that can be used to get/set state, subscribe to store state changes, and access state history.
+If you're new to TypeScript generics, the `T` shown in the APIs below represents your store's state.

  API                                            | Description
 | ----------------------------------------------|-------------------------------------------------------------------------------------------------------------------